RHD Recording System

 - RHD recording headstage.
 These are small circuit boards containing an Intan RHD amplifier chip that amplify, filter, and digitize signals from 16, 32, 64, or 128 electrodes.
 Unlike traditional headstages that provide limited analog amplification, Intan headstages perform all amplification on the headstage and produce a digital data stream conveying the signals from all electrodes.

-- RHD recording controller or RHD USB interface board.
+- RHD recording controller.
 This acts as a digital hub that links one or more headstages to a computer via a standard USB port.
 The RHD recording controller supports up to 1024 amplifier channels in a rack-mountable case with robust digital and analog I/O ports.
-The RHD USB interface board is sold as an open circuit board and can stream up to 256 amplifier channels to a host computer at user-selectable sampling rates up to 30 kS/s per channel.
-A detailed comparison of these two controllers may be found here.
+Additional I/O ports may be added by using the optional I/O expander.

 - SPI interface cable.
 These cables link the headstages to the recording controller or USB interface board, sending power to the headstage and data back to the controller.
 They come in 1-ft (0.3 meter), 3-ft (0.9 meter), and 6-ft (1.8 meter) lengths, and in two thicknesses: standard and ultra thin.
 Multiple cables can be daisy-chained to create longer cables.